Skip to content

 Why Drop Coffee is shortlisted by Filter Notes

-Drop Coffee matters because it has stayed serious without becoming narrow.
-The 2026 Falstaff roastery award, the long-running transparency around sourcing, and the plain fact that the cafe remains a destination for coffee people all support the same conclusion: this is the Stockholm stop that most clearly represents the city's specialty core.
-Go when you want the benchmark, not just a good cup.
+Drop Coffee stands out because it is still the benchmark version of Stockholm specialty coffee rather than just another good cafe.
+The 2026 Falstaff roastery award, the long-running transparency around sourcing, and the steady pull for coffee people all support the same conclusion: this is where the city's light-roast, origin-led specialty core is easiest to understand.
+Go when you want the reference point.

 At a glance